-I Have Accepted the NY1 Public Advocate Debate — Will Jumaane Williams Do the Same?
+I Have Accepted the NY1 Spectrum Public Advocate Debate

 Public Advocate Debate: Gonzalo Duran vs Jumaane Williams

 Over the weekend, I proudly accepted the invitation to participate in the NY1 Spectrum News Public Advocate Debate.
-I want to thank NY1 for their leadership and initiative in organizing this debate independently — without the oversight or limitations of Campaign Finance Board regulations.
-That takes integrity and courage.
+I want to thank NY1 for its leadership in organizing this debate independently, without the oversight or limitations of Campaign Finance Board regulations.
+That kind of initiative reflects both integrity and a commitment to public discourse.

-Now, the question remains — will Jumaane Williams show up?
+The question now is simple: will Jumaane Williams show up?

-My goal in this debate is simple: to show New Yorkers that I have earned the right to serve as their next Public Advocate.
-I intend to prove that not all conservatives speak in rhetoric — many of us speak with reason, compassion, and common sense.
-We believe in accountability, balance, and opportunity for all.
+My purpose in this debate is clear: to show New Yorkers that I have earned the opportunity to serve as their next Public Advocate.
+I intend to demonstrate that conservatism in this city is not defined by rhetoric alone, but by reason, compassion, and practical solutions.
+We believe in accountability, balance, and opportunity.

-Recently, The Bronx Journal named me “the face of Bronx Conservatism.”
-I wear that title with pride — but this debate is my opportunity to show that this movement is citywide.
-It’s not just about the Bronx — it’s about every New Yorker who’s been waiting for a voice that represents them.
+Recently, The Bronx Journal referred to me as “the face of Bronx conservatism.”
+I accept that recognition with pride, but this moment goes beyond one borough.
+This debate is an opportunity to show that this movement exists across the entire city, representing New Yorkers who have been waiting to be heard.

-And if Jumaane Williams refuses to participate, do not worry — my other opponent, Marty Dolan, a Democrat running on the independent Unity Party line, has already confirmed his attendance.
-The debate will go on — because the people deserve to be heard, and their voices will not be ignored.
+And if Jumaane Williams chooses not to appear, the NY1 Spectrum debate will move forward.
+My opponent, Marty Dolan, a Democrat running on the independent Unity Party line, has already confirmed his participation.
+The conversation will take place because the people deserve it.

 Leave a Reply